-Romania: New rules for issuance of licenses in power market, difference between traders and suppliers13.
-February 2015. / SEE Energy News
+Romania: New rules for issuance of licenses in power market, difference between traders and suppliers, SEE Energy News

 The proposals of Romanian regulatory agency ANRE will not restrict suppliers from entering into cross-border import and export transactions.